What is Red teaming?

 About FireCompass:

-FireCompass is a SaaS platform for Continuous Automated Red Teaming (CART) and Attack Surface Management (ASM).
+FireCompass is a AI-Based platform for Automated Pen Testing, Continuous Automated Red Teaming (CART) and Attack Surface Management (ASM).
 FireCompass continuously indexes and monitors the deep, dark and surface webs using nation-state grade reconnaissance techniques.
 The platform automatically discovers an organization’s digital attack surface and launches multi-stage safe attacks, mimicking a real attacker, to help identify breach and attack paths that are otherwise missed out by conventional tools.